 It contains a lot of nutrients

-One serving of dates around contains potassium, magnesium, copper, manganese, iron, and Vitamin B6—all of these vitamins are necessary for your body to function properly on a daily basis.
+One serving of dates during breastfeeding can improve potassium, magnesium, copper, manganese, iron, and Vitamin B6 in your body—all of these vitamins are necessary for you to function properly on a daily basis.
 And when you have all of these nutrients in your body, your breastmilk will have them, too!
 Furthermore, these nutrients will also be passed on to your baby when you breastfeed them.

 It has antioxidants found in polyphenols

 Free radicals can cause your body to show signs of ageing.
 They have even been linked to diseases such as heart disease and cancer.
 Antioxidants protect us from free radicals, and micronutrients such as polyphenols contain them.
 Dried dates have been proven to have the highest polyphenols content compared to other dried fruits.
 This means that dates can be a good source of antioxidants to help fight free radicals.

 Dates have a great amount of fibre, which means it makes your metabolism work better by aiding in constipation.
 When your metabolism acts fast, you quickly get rid of the waste in your body.

 It may help you produce more breastmilk